Linear park: Europe

 A more recent example of a linear park is the Berlin Mauerpark, which was built on a part of the former Berlin Wall area and its adjacent former death strip.

-Planty Park, Kraków, Poland).
-It encircles the Stare Miasto (Old Town), where the Medieval city walls used to stand until the early 19th century.
+In Kraków (Poland), Planty Park encircles the Stare Miasto (Old Town), where the Medieval city walls used to stand until the early 19th century.
 The park has an area of 21 ha and a length of 4 km.
 It consists of a chain of thirty smaller gardens designed in varied styles and adorned with numerous monuments and fountains.
 The park forms a scenic walkway popular with Cracovians.
 In summer, sprinkled with ponds and refreshment stalls, it is a cool and shady retreat from the nearby bustling streets.